Tick Control

 Step 3: Pull Straight Up with Steady, Even Pressure

 Pull upward with slow, steady, even pressure.
 Do not twist or jerk — this can cause the mouthparts to break off and remain in the skin.
 Maintain consistent upward pressure until the tick releases.
+If the head or mouthparts do break off, see what to do when a tick’s head is stuck in the skin.

 Step 4: Clean the Bite Area